 Start your journey along the Canal du Midi, soon striking off across agricultural landscapes towards Castelnaudary.
 Cycling through cities is rarely pleasant, however, escaping Toulouse is effortless with the canal and cycle paths diving under the roads and bridges.
 Soon you’ll be cycling along shade-dappled avenues of trees, through fields of sunflowers, and slowing your pace to match the rhythms of the water.
 Castelnaudary awaits with a generous serving of its signature cassoulet, a hearty bean stew traditionally made with sausages or pork.
 Pair with a glass of local red wine and you have the perfect dinner to end your day with.

-staying in a family-run hotel with a swimming pool and its very own highly rated restaurant, serving dishes that are home made and deliciously cooked with fresh and local produce.
-Take advantage of their menu of local wines to pair you dinner with.
+Enjoy staying in a family-run hotel with a swimming pool, and its very own highly rated restaurant serving regional dishes.
 Its location by the canal makes this a hassle-free place to stay after a day in the saddle.